-DEQ has entered into agreement which authorize certain local governments and special districts to act as its agent in implementing portions of this permit.
+DEQ has authorized certain local governments and special districts to act as its agent in implementing portions of this permit.
 The agent conducts the following activities, including: application and SWPCP review, inspections, monitoring data review, stormwater and wastewater monitoring, and verification and approval of no-exposure certifications.
 Where DEQ has entered into such an agreement, DEQ or agent will notify the permit registrant of where to submit no-exposure certifications, and other notifications or correspondence associated with this permit.